WaylonWalker/waylonwalkerv2/src/pages/blog/quickly-change-conda-env-with-fzf.md

 [fzf](https://github.com/junegunn/fzf) is an amazing tool for the terminal that is a generic fuzzy matcher.
 It is super performant and can handle insane amounts of text and is brilliant at figuring out what you mean with just a few characters.
-We can use is here to list out all of our conda environments and select the one we want to activate with just a few keystrokes.
+We can use it here to list out all of our conda environments and select the one we want to activate with just a few keystrokes.

 ### Selecting the environment.